0x29aNull/DarkVoid/DV-Episode3.md

 The packages wget and curl are both awesome little applications.
 They are very handy in downloading packages or pages directly from URLs.
-Mono is a Micro$oft .NET implementation for Linux, This is the program that will allow 2 of our applications to run.
+Mono is a Micro$oft .NET implementation for Linux, this is the program that will allow 2 of our applications to run.
 Deluge is a torrent daemon and deluge-web is its webUI front-end.
 OpenVPN is what we will use for our VPN client (privacy first!) and UFW is our firewall.